XushnazarovFaxriddin/hcp_canonical_pipeline/README.md

 - Relationship inference is simplistic (presence of an encounter implies affiliation).
 - No SCD Type 2 yet; columns are present to extend later.
 - Minimal Great Expectations-style validation (example hooks included).
+- For large datasets, the pipeline uses chunked reading with Pandas for memory efficiency.
+- Single-machine processing with Pandas (can be extended to Dask or other distributed frameworks if needed).

 ---